Stark-developer01/Ather_FrontEnd_and_Dashboard_Developer/README.md

 # The Popular 2048 GAME in Python

-### In this project, I have built the 2048 game in Python both with a UI Interface and a Console Version.
+### In this project, I have built the 2048 game in Python, using a UI Interface as well as implementing on a Console Version.

 The Game for the UI Version has been created using the standard GUI Python Library - Tkinter.